 If you have any queries or concerns please email us.

-We will share the details you provide to access this specific content with the named sponsor.
-However, this is always your choice and you will be provided with a clear opportunity to indicate if you would prefer us not to share this information.
+Sharing your details with the content sponsor is always your choice and you will always be provided with a clear opportunity to indicate if you would prefer us not to share this information.

 Job seeking service

 If you apply for a job, your details will be shared with the recruiter promoting the specific role.
-At your request we will share your data with Top CV and/or allow recruiters to access your CV.
+At your request we will share your CV with Top CV so they contact you about receiving a free CV review.